kubedb/docs/docs/reference/cli/kubectl-dba_data_drop_mariadb.md

 ---
 ## kubectl-dba data drop mariadb

-Verify rows in a MariaDB database
+Drop data from MariaDB

 ### Synopsis

-Use this cmd to verify data in a mariadb object
+Use this cmd to drop data from a mongodb

 ```
 kubectl-dba data drop mariadb [flags]